 The second most common reason for unexpected tax debt is when taxpayers experience extreme changes in their income.
 When this happens, it might be anything like:

-- Sudden windfall of cash from a lottery winning, inheritance, cryptocurrency profits, or career change
+- A sudden windfall of cash from a lottery winning, inheritance, cryptocurrency profits, or career change

 - Unusually large profits or losses from an owned business